 Surgical procedures are frequently necessary to keep us alive, but it is not the job of the surgical team to deal with the scar tissue.
-Myofascial Scar Tissue Release can help.
+Myofascial Scar Tissue Release can help with scar tissue and it’s restrictions.

 Scar Tissue Work is primarily about reducing pain and improving function, there are many layers to the scar tissue therefore scars often effect underlying organs and tissues in the body.